rancher/rke2-docs/docs/security/secrets_encryption.md

 ## Secrets Encryption Config

-RKE2 supports encrypting Secrets at rest, and will do the following automatically:
+RKE2 supports [encrypting secrets at rest](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/), and will do the following automatically:

 - Generate an AES-CBC key
 - Generate an encryption config file with the generated key: